david-lev/pywa/README.md

 **PyWa is a Fast, Simple, Modern and easy-to-use asynchronous Python framework for building WhatsApp bots using the WhatsApp Cloud API.**

+> ⚠️ Important: pywa has introduced breaking changes.
+Please see the [Migration Guide](https://github.com/david-lev/pywa/blob/master/MIGRATION.md) for instructions on updating from earlier versions.

 📄 **Quick Documentation Index**
 --------------------------------